The following article is an excerpt from "A Book of Bible Study"

 We will also find ourselves called upon to sacrifice something of what we have and could have kept for ourselves, in order to be merciful to someone in need.
 Love manifesting itself through acts of mercy is one evidence that we ourselves have received God’s mercy, having been called to faith in His Son.

 Jesus also taught that we will know something of what it is like to be pure in heart.
-As those who have been called to faith in His Son, God has given us a heart to obey Him and keep His commandments (John 14:23-24), which is another evidence of a genuine faith that will be manifested in the lives of God’s people.
+As those who have been called to faith in His Son, God has given us a heart to keep His commandments (John 14:23-24), which is another evidence of a genuine faith that will be manifested in the lives of God’s people.

 As Jesus continued, He taught that we will know and experience something of what it is like to be peacemakers among those who are self-willed.
 As believers, God has ordained that the life of the Prince of Peace will be manifested through our lives lived here on the earth (Isaiah 9:6-7, 2 Corinthians 4:7-12).

 Among these beatitudes, we find the beatitude of showing mercy toward others.
 The love of Christ will be manifested in the life of every believer, and this love will motivate us, and even compel us, to show mercy to others (Matthew 25:31-46, John 13:34-35, 1 John 3:11-20).
 Our faith in Christ will be shown to be a genuine faith by love manifesting itself through acts of mercy.
-Jesus taught that in return for the mercy that we show to others in their time of need, we will receive the mercy of God in our own times of trouble, and eternal reward and blessing in Heaven.

 A Lesson from Psalm 41

 In Psalm 41, David told of the mercy of God that is extended to those who have shown mercy to others.
-In the context of this psalm, we see that David was very ill, and he acknowledged that his present illness was a consequence of his own sin.
-Certainly not all illness and affliction is a consequence of one’s own personal sins, as is clearly taught in the Book of Job (Job 1:1, 2:8, 2:3).
-However in the context of this psalm, David acknowledged his illness to be a result of his sin.
+In the context of this psalm, we see that David was very ill, and he acknowledged that his illness was a consequence of his own sin.
+Certainly not all illness and affliction is a consequence of one’s own sins, as is clearly taught in the Book of Job (Job 1:1, 2:8, 2:3).
+However, in the context of this psalm, David acknowledged his illness to be a result of his sin.
 Beginning in verse 1, we read:

 How blessed is he who considers the helpless;